Metrics for Measuring Ads: A Guide to Success

 What if your impressions have risen, but the click-through rate (CTR) has dropped?

 What if people have spent less time looking at your ad, but your conversion has somehow improved?

 What do you do if your email open rate is sky high, but your audience isn’t doing anything after opening?

 There’s a reason behind everything, but it can be difficult to dig through the data and discover what’s going on.
 Some metrics are more reliable and useful than others, though, and here’s a quick rundown of the pros and cons of the most common ways to measure the success of your campaigns.

 The total number of impressions equates to the total number of times your ad has been served.
 This doesn’t show the amount of individuals that have seen your ad, though, as it may be shown to the same user more than once.

-Impressions give you a fairly good idea of how your ad is doing in general terms, but as a statistic on its own, it’s not so useful.
+Impressions as a metric give you a fairly good idea of how your ad is doing in general terms, but as a statistic on its own, it’s not so useful.
 It doesn’t give you info about overall reach, or conversion.
 It is, generally speaking, the way you pay for your ad campaigns, which is why it tends to be such a common metric.
 You’ll usually pay a set fee per impression.